Central limit theorems for interacting innovation processes, related statistical tools and general results: Model and first-order convergence results

 so that, at each time-step, each urn $j$ contributes to increase the number of balls inside urn $h$ by $\rho_{j,h}\geq 0$, with $\rho_{h,h}>0$.
 Moreover, letting $\rho_h=\sum_{j=1}^N \rho_{j,h}$ and setting (without loss of generality)

 we obtain

-where $\vC_k=(C_{k,1},\dots,C_{k,N})^\top$ with $k=1,\dots,t$, $D^*_{t,j}$ denotes the number, until time-step $t$, of distinct observed colors extracted for their first time from urn $j$, that is the number of distinct novelties for the whole system ``produced'' by urn (process) $j$ until time-step $t$, and, for each ``old'' color $c$,
+where $\vC_n=(C_{n,1},\dots,C_{n,N})^\top$ with $n=1,\dots,t$, $D^*_{t,j}$ denotes the number, until time-step $t$, of distinct observed colors extracted for their first time from urn $j$, that is the number of distinct novelties for the whole system ``produced'' by urn (process) $j$ until time-step $t$, and, for each ``old'' color $c$,

 where $K_{t}(j,c)$ denotes the number of times the color $c$ has been extracted from urn $j$ until time-step $t$ and $j^*(c)$ denotes the urn from which the color $c$ has been extracted for the first time.
-Note that the probability that urn (process) $h$ will produce at time-step $t+1$ a novelty for the entire system has an increasing dependence on the number $D^*_{t,j}$ of novelties produced by the urn (process) $j$ until time-step $t$ and the parameter $\gamma_{j,h}$ regulates this dependence.
-In other words, Kauffman's principle of the adjacent possible is at the ``system level'': that is, for each pair $(j,h)$ of urns in the system, the parameter $\gamma_{j,h}$ quantifies how much the production of a novelty by urn $j$ induces potential novelties in urn $h$.
-Moreover, on the other hand, the probability that from urn $h$ we will extract at time-step $t+1$ an old color $c$ has an increasing dependence on the number $K_{t}(j,c)$ of times the color $c$ has been drawn from urn $j$ until time-step $t$ and the parameter $w_{j,h}$ quantifies how much the number $K_t(j,c)$ leads toward a future extraction of a ball of color $c$ from urn $h$.
-In \cite{ale-cri-ghi-innovation-2023} we proved the first-order asymptotic properties of the model: \begin{theorem} Suppose that the matrix $\Gamma=(\gamma_{j,h})_{j,h=1,\dots,N}$ is irreducible and denote by $\gamma^*\in (0,1)$ the Perron-Frobenius eigenvalue of $\Gamma$.
-Then, for each $h=1,\dots, N$, we have
+Note that the probability that urn $h$ produces at time-step $t+1$ a novelty for the entire system depends increasingly on the number $D^*_{t,j}$ of novelties produced by urn $j$ up to time $t$, and $\gamma_{j,h}$ regulates this dependence.
+Thus, Kauffman's principle of the adjacent possible holds at the system level: for each pair $(j,h)$, $\gamma_{j,h}$ quantifies how the production of a novelty by urn $j$ induces potential novelties in urn $h$.
+Similarly, the probability that urn $h$ extracts an old color $c$ at time-step $t+1$ depends increasingly on the counts $K_t(j,c)$, with $w_{j,h}$ quantifying the influence of urn $j$ on urn $h$ through reinforcement.